WuYarong/YP_Hotspots/README.md

 # YP_Hotspots
 This script is compatible with both Python 2 and Python 3, having been tested on Python 2.7+ and Python 3.6 & 3.7.

+## OS Requirements

+This package is supported for macOS and Linux.
+The package has been tested on the following systems:

+macOS: Monterey (12.5.1)
+Linux: CentOS (7.5.1804)

 ## Python Dependencies
 ```
 scipy